JustTagIt/DevelopmentHandbook/branches-and-pull-requests.md

 `<category>/<teamwork-id>-<some-name-here>`

+For releases and hotfixes name convention should follows

+`<category>-version-number`

 __Category__: Indicates what level of priority or stage the changes are for.

 __TeamWork ID__: The teamwork id is a reference to task the code is related to.

+__Version Number__: Number represents the current application version.

 ```
 git checkout develop